 The College has committed itself to providing fair and appropriate education to all students.
 Reasonable instructional accommodations are made for students who have been evaluated and have selfreported to the College as having a disability.
 It is the responsibility of the student to provide the institution with an up-to date (within three years) evaluation outlining their specific disability.
 The College reserves the right to request that the student be reevaluated by a trained evaluator from an approved list if the documentation is not sufficient for a proper analysis of academic needs.
 This process should be determined prior to admission to the College.
 It is suggested that a student self-report three months prior to entering the College if alternative texts, readers or physical enhancements of any type are needed.
-To be eligible for accommodations, new students must submit documentation by the end of the orientation week.
 This information can be given to the Student Success Coordinator who acts as the compliance coordinator for the College.

-In addition, students are required to fill out an accommodation form, which can be on the college's website at www.sjhcon.edu/formspublications.
-It is the student's responsibility to meet with the Student Success Coordinator each semester to update the accommodation form.
-It is also the student's responsibility to have theory and clinical faculty sign the form at the beginning of each semester.
+In addition, students are required to fill out an accommodation form, which can be on the college's website at www.sjhcon.edu/forms-publications.
 This confidential form will be placed in the student's permanent file.